JustGoscha/justgoscha.github.io/_posts/2014-09-16-My-development-setup-with-Sublime.md

 	Oh yes, this one feels really fresh coming from an IDE like Eclipse.
 No freezes, fast startup, no fuzz... yeah.

-There are more pros, but this is not about convincing somebody, its more about my setup.
-So I can remember it... when I have to re-install it.
+There are more pros, but this is not about convincing somebody, its more about my setup., so I can remember it when I have to re-install it.

 # Plugins/Packages